MCP for Facebook in ChatGPT and Claude with Kondado

 Connect the Facebook data source in Kondado

 Enable the Facebook data source in Kondado and authorize access to your page.
-Kondado starts replicating your posts, organic reach, reactions and follower growth into Via Kondado.
+Kondado starts replicating your posts, reactions, comments and follower growth into Via Kondado.

-Via Kondado is Kondado's destination and it is where the MCP server looks for the answers.
-You do not have to build or maintain any database.
+Via Kondado is Kondado's destination where the MCP server looks for the answers.
+You create it once, inside Kondado, when you set up the pipeline; you administer no database.

 Connect ChatGPT or Claude